Orthodontics: History

-Since the dawn of humankind, individuals have been grappling with the issue of overcrowded, irregular and protruding teeth.
-Evidence from Greek and Etruscan materials suggests that attempts to treat this disorder go back to 1000 BC - showcasing primitive yet impressively well-crafted orthodontic appliances.
-In the 18th and 19th centuries, a range of devices for the 'regulation' of teeth were described by various dentistry authors who occasionally put them into practice.

-As a modern science, orthodontics dates to the mid 1800s.
+Though it was rare until the Industrial Revolution, there is evidence of the issue of overcrowded, irregular, and protruding teeth afflicting individuals.
+Evidence from Greek and Etruscan materials suggests that attempts to treat this disorder date back to 1000 BC, showcasing primitive yet impressively well-crafted orthodontic appliances.
+In the 18th and 19th centuries, a range of devices for the "regulation" of teeth were described by various dentistry authors who occasionally put them into practice.
+As a modern science, orthodontics dates back to the mid-1800s.
 The field's influential contributors include Norman William Kingsley (1829–1913) and Edward Angle (1855–1930).
-Angle created the first basic system for classifying malocclusions, a system which remains in use today.
+Angle created the first basic system for classifying malocclusions, a system that remains in use today.

 Beginning in the mid-1800s, Norman Kingsley published Oral Deformities, which is now credited as one of the first works to begin systematically documenting orthodontics.
-Being a major presence in American dentistry during the latter half of the 19th century, not only was Kingsley one of the early users of extraoral force to correct protruding teeth, he was also among one of the pioneers for treating cleft palates and associated issues.
+Being a major presence in American dentistry during the latter half of the 19th century, not only was Kingsley one of the early users of extraoral force to correct protruding teeth, but he was also one of the pioneers for treating cleft palates and associated issues.

 During the era of orthodontics under Kingsley and his colleagues, the treatment was focused on straightening teeth and creating facial harmony.
-Ignoring occlusal relationships, it was typical to remove teeth for a variety of dental issues such as malalignment or overcrowding.
+Ignoring occlusal relationships, it was typical to remove teeth for a variety of dental issues, such as malalignment or overcrowding.
 The concept of an intact dentition was not widely appreciated in those days, making bite correlations seem irrelevant.

-In the late 1800s, a concept of occlusion was essential for creating reliable prosthetic replacement teeth.
+In the late 1800s, the concept of occlusion was essential for creating reliable prosthetic replacement teeth.
 This idea was further refined and ultimately applied in various ways when dealing with healthy dental structures as well.
 As these concepts of prosthetic occlusion progressed, it became an invaluable tool for dentistry.

 It was in 1890 that the work and impact of Dr. Edwards H. Angle began to be felt, with his contribution to modern orthodontics particularly noteworthy.
-Initially focused on prosthodontics, he taught in Pennsylvania and Minnesota before directing his attention towards dental occlusion and the treatments needed to maintain it as a normal condition - thus becoming known as the “father of modern othrodontics”.
+Initially focused on prosthodontics, he taught in Pennsylvania and Minnesota before directing his attention towards dental occlusion and the treatments needed to maintain it as a normal condition, thus becoming known as the "father of modern orthodontics".

 By the beginning of the 20th century, orthodontics had become more than just the straightening of crooked teeth.
 The concept of ideal occlusion, as postulated by Angle and incorporated into a classification system, enabled a shift towards treating malocclusion, which is any deviation from normal occlusion.
 Having a full set of teeth on both arches was highly sought after in orthodontic treatment due to the need for exact relationships between them.
 Extraction as an orthodontic procedure was heavily opposed by Angle and those who followed him.
-As occlusion became the key priority, facial proportions and esthetics were neglected.
+As occlusion became the key priority, facial proportions and aesthetics were neglected.
 To achieve ideal occlusals without using external forces, Angle postulated that having perfect occlusion was the best way to gain optimum facial aesthetics.